Emotional moment Israeli hostages reunited with families after 737 days in captivity

 David Cunio

 His family said he held the safe room door in their home for five hours on the day of the attack before he was eventually taken hostage.
-His wife Sharon and their two daughters, Emma and Yuli, were kidnapped and returned after 52 days in captivity.
+His wife and their two daughters were kidnapped and returned after 52 days in captivity.

 Ariel Cunio